-Kai Rasmussen is an alumni of the NASA funded Gilroy Lab at the University of Wisconsin-Madison.
+Kai Rasmussen is an alumnus of the NASA funded Gilroy Lab at the University of Wisconsin-Madison, where he studied genetic expression of plants grown in space.
 He is passionate about science outreach and education and founded astrobotany.com in February 2017 with the goal of providing resources to spaceflight plant researchers and the public.
-He is currently the webmaster and manager of astrobotany.com.
-All site graphic design is built by Kai.
+He is currently the director of astrobotany.com.

-Sara Humphrey is an undergraduate student and a research assistant at the University of Florida.
-She recently led a team of engineers to design a space plant growth chamber for the NASA/Fairchild Growing Beyond Earth Maker Contest.
-Sara loves sharing her passion for astrobotany, controlled environment agriculture, and bioregenerative life support with anyone who will listen, and she writes informative articles for astrobotany.com.
+Sam Humphrey is a Masters student in the Horticultural Science Department at North Carolina State University.
+Currently he is working on database and journal projects with Astrobotany.com, he is a Visiting Scholar at the Blue Marble Space Institute of Science, and he recently led a team of engineers to design a space plant growth chamber for the NASA/Fairchild Growing Beyond Earth Maker Contest.
+Sam loves sharing his passion for astrobotany, controlled environment agriculture, and bioregenerative life support with anyone who will listen, and he writes informative articles for Astrobotany.com.

 Dr. Richard Barker is a postdoctoral research associate in the Gilroy Lab at the University of Wisconsin-Madison.
 Dr. Barker helped complete the first full transcriptomic RNAseq analysis of Arabidopsis Thaliana from BRIC19.
 He creates data visualization tools to make spaceflight data accessible to the public.